Mono Implant Instrumentation

 Good morning and welcome to the Shatkin F.I.R.S.T.® Monday morning minute.

 Good morning.
 I’m Dr. Todd Shatkin and welcome to this Monday Morning Minute.
 Today I want to speak about the mono mini implants.
 They are wonderful and they make an exceptional option for you to use when you have enough bone to do this.
 In my opinion and I know I’ve been talking about the minis and the Milos and now the monos for some time.
 In my opinion, these mono I call them the mono mini implants because I’m going to explain why in a minute.
 But they are, in my opinion, better than the Milos.
-I know Dr. Gillespie may not like that because he’s a Milo man but I think we’re going to turn him into a mono man.

 So I want to explain to you why I really love these mono implants.
 They can be treated like a mini implant.
 That’s why I call them the mono mini because what you have is a very, very narrow tip to these implants.
 So when it goes into the bone, it enters the bone just like a mini implant.
 But as it goes in, it widens out to a bigger flare toward the top.
 And that flare can depend on the diameter of the implants.